Safeguarding and Child Protection

 Staff are trained to look out for signs of physical/emotional harm or neglect and are required to report these to the Designated Safeguarding Lead (DSL).

 The procedures which we follow have been laid down by the and the school has adopted a Child Protection and Safeguarding Policy in line with this, for the safety of all.
+This is available on the Policies section of this page.
 On rare occasions our concern about a child may mean that we have to consult other agencies.
 We will ensure that all concerns are discussed with parent/carers first, before any referrals are made, unless we believe that such a move may be contrary to a child’s welfare.

 The Designated Safeguarding Lead is Mrs Trisha Bennet (Deputy Head Teacher).